Getting Started with Story Driven Development for Rails with Cucumber

 Then I should see "Your pizza will be with you soon"

-So, we now have a story that describes how a feature should behave.
-How does that get turned into acceptance tests?
-Well, you could pass these descriptions off to your testing team, or you could turn them into part of your test suite.
+So now you have a story that describes how a feature should behave.
+But how does it become an actual test?
+You could hand these descriptions to a testing team, or you could wire them up as part of your automated test suite.

 Automated tests: better than cake

-You might notice that when installing Cucumber you got the directory features/steps.
-That's where you tell your test suite how to understand your stories.
-There are already two files here: common_webrat.rb which gives your test suite a few funky things like the ability to click links and env.rb which does pretty much the same stuff as spec/spec_helper.rb except for Cucumber.
-You can ignore env.rb, but common_webrat.rb will provide a few examples of how to start writing story steps.
+When you installed Cucumber, you got a features/steps directory.
+This is where you teach your test suite how to understand your stories.
+There are already two files in there: common_webrat.rb, which gives you useful abilities like clicking links, and env.rb, which does essentially the same job as spec/spec_helper.rb but for Cucumber.
+You can mostly ignore env.rb, but common_webrat.rb is worth reading for examples of how to write step definitions.

-Create a new file, order_pizza_steps.rb.
+Create a new file called order_pizza_steps.rb.
 This is where you define the steps involved in ordering pizza.
-It's pretty much just regular expressions which match each line of a scenario to some Ruby code.
+Each step is just a regular expression that maps a line from your scenario to some Ruby code:

 Given /the pizza shop is open/ do